sensibill/sensibill-ios-documentation/Documentation/Transactions.md

 ```

 ## Transaction Matching
 **Transaction Matching** allows you to pass a list of `Transaction` objects that represent bank transactions, and we will attempt to match them to receipts.
 The more fields that are set on a transaction the more likely we are to find make a unique match, but the bare minimum is a date and amount.
-See the SDK reference documentation for details on `Transaction` and `ReceiptSummary` objects.
+See the [API reference documentation](https://sensibill.github.io/sensibill-ios-distribution/index.html) for details on `Transaction` and `ReceiptSummary` objects.
 If you have transactions that have already been linked using [Transaction Linking](#transaction-linking), you can set the `transactionID` on transaction's `identifier` to help the matcher filter out matched receipts.

 ```swift
 func matchTransactions() {